 Poaching networks are constantly looking for new elephant populations to target for their ivory, and conservation partners across Africa struggle to outpace these criminals.
 The Elephant Crisis Fund (ECF) support has expanded their anti-poaching efforts.
 The ECF supports “boots on the ground” and “eyes in the sky” projects to keep elephants safe—and has accelerated investment in emergency responses, intelligence-led anti-poaching patrols, and new approaches to satellite tracking of elephant movements for greater security.
-Below are examples of three of the currently 67 different anti-poaching projects we have supported.
+The ECF has supported 76 anti poaching projects and another 12 projects that cover both anti-poaching and anti-trafficking activities.
+Below are examples of three different anti-poaching projects we have supported.

 Much anti-trafficking work is carried out in the shadows as it involves deep investigations and undercover work with dangerous criminal networks.
 To end the ivory crisis, traffickers must be found, arrested, and successfully prosecuted so that criminal networks reject ivory as being more risk than reward.
-The Elephant Crisis Fund has made dealing with ivory trafficking a priority area in the last year—supporting trusted law enforcement units across Africa to find, arrest and prosecute traffickers, helping local partners to develop courtroom monitoring programs, and supporting cross-border intelligence sharing and operations.
-Here, we share three of the 39 projects we’ve funded thus far.
+The Elephant Crisis Fund has made dealing with ivory trafficking a priority area —supporting trusted law enforcement units across Africa to find, arrest and prosecute traffickers, helping local partners to develop courtroom monitoring programs, and supporting cross-border intelligence sharing and operations.
+Below, we share three of the 70 projects we’ve funded so far.